An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Experimental Setup and Results

 \subsection{Simulation Settings}

 The goal of this study is to evaluate each algorithm with real bathymetry data as a prerequisite to choosing a deployable localization algorithm.
 Due to the unique challenges of the underwater environment, it is extremely difficult, if not impossible, to obtain the ground truth of the AUV's positions.
-Thus, to quantify the accuracy and efficiency of the algorithms, we simulated the ground truth position of the AUV and evaluated the performances of each filter on the simulated AUV's motion.
+Thus, to quantify the accuracy and efficiency of the algorithms, we simulate the ground truth position of the AUV and evaluated the performances of each filter's position estimates against the simulated AUV's motion.
 The linear and mixed motion models are designed to test the performance of each localization algorithm on the bathymetry data from different lake environments.
 Table~\ref{tb:modelparam} includes the model parameters for the simulation.
-The control inputs for each algorithm and lake were separately designed due to the lakes' different sizes and heights.
-In Table~\ref{tb:motionparam}, the parameters are defined for the linear motion in Eqs. \ref{controlinput} and \ref{move_model_lin}, and the mixed motion in Eq. \ref{move_model_nonlin}.
+The control inputs for each algorithm and lake are separately designed due to the lakes' different sizes and heights.
+The parameters are defined for the linear motion in Eqs. \ref{controlinput} and \ref{move_model_lin}, and the mixed motion in Eq. \ref{move_model_nonlin}.
 For the mixed model, $x$ and $y$ are nonlinear state variables, and $z$ is a linear state variable.
+We measure the performance of our algorithms on a $4.20$GHz Core i7-7700K processor running Ubuntu 18.04.2 LTS with $16$GB of DDR3 memory with MATLAB R2018b.
+We conduct $100$ trials with each filter for each combination of lake and motion, accumulating to a total of $6,400$ trials.